ragusa-it/ai-handoff-mcp/docs/deployment.md

 Backup and Recovery
 - Database: use pg_dump or managed backups
-- Configuration: use manageConfigurationBackup tool to create and restore snapshots
+- Configuration: use manage_configuration_backup tool to create and restore snapshots
 - Redis: enable append-only AOF with persistence for durability where appropriate

 Runbooks